 The focus area Geomaterials and Processes offers education and research training in geochemistry, petrology, mineralogy, and crystallography.
 The course curriculum and thesis projects are designed to acquire deeper understanding of analytical and experimental methods as well as properties of rocks, minerals, and their synthetic analogues.
-These approaches, together with phase equilibria and thermodynamic modeling, are used to interpret various metamorphic, magmatic or hydrothermal processes occurring on the Planet Earth.
-The respective specialization modules are highlighted in green in the following chart (Fig. 2).
-Notice that for "Seminars" and "Research Methods in Geosciences" only the specific courses from mineralogy and geochemistry qualify for this specialization line.
-This specialization line offers a sound education in analyzing, modeling, and understanding of geologic materials and processes, bridging the gap towards material sciences, and opening a wide field of career options in research and applied industries.
+These approaches, together with phase equilibria and thermodynamic modeling, are used to interpret various metamorphic, magmatic or hydrothermal processes occurring on the Planet Earth as well as formation of mineral resources.
+The compulsory specialization modules are highlighted in green in the following chart (Fig. 2).
+Notice that for "Seminars" and "Research Methods in Geosciences" only the specific courses from mineralogy and geochemistry qualify for this specialization.
+The specialization Geomaterials and Processes offers a sound education in analyzing, modeling, and understanding of geologic materials and processes, bridging the gap towards material sciences, and opening a wide field of career options in research and applied industries.